plone/documentation/docs/install/containers/examples/index.md

 ---
 myst:
   html_meta:
-    "description": "Examples of Plone 6 setup with containers" "property=og:description": "Examples of Plone 6 setup with containers" "property=og:title": "Examples of Plone 6 using containers" "keywords": "Plone 6, install, installation, docker, containers"
+    "description": "Examples of Plone setup with containers" "property=og:description": "Examples of Plone setup with containers" "property=og:title": "Examples of Plone using containers"
+    "keywords": "Plone, install, installation, docker, containers"
 ---

-# Examples of Plone 6 using containers
+# Examples of Plone using containers

 ```{toctree}
 :maxdepth: 2